1. When you can apply

 The summary form which you must print, sign and date must be submitted with your supporting documentation.

-You may be required to provide your Biometric Information as part of the application process.
+You may be required to provide your Biometrics information as part of the application process.

 A guide to supporting documentation is set out below.